 We know from the study of Newton’s laws in Dynamics: Force and Newton's Laws of Motion that net force causes acceleration.
 We will see in this section that work done by the net force gives a system energy of motion, and in the process we will also find an expression for the energy of motion.

 Let us start by considering the total, or net, work done on a system.
-Net work is defined to be the sum of work done by all external forces—that is, net work is the work done by the net external force .
+Net work is defined to be the sum of work done on an object.
+The net work can be written in terms of the net force on an object.
 In equation form, this is where is the angle between the force vector and the displacement vector.

 Figure 7.3(a) shows a graph of force versus displacement for the component of the force in the direction of the displacement—that is, an vs. graph.
 In this case, is constant.
 You can see that the area under the graph is , or the work done.
 Figure 7.3(b) shows a more general process where the force varies.
 The area under the curve is divided into strips, each having an average force .
 The work done is for each strip, and the total work done is the sum of the .
 Thus the total work done is the total area under the curve, a useful property to which we shall refer later.